act-rules/act-rules.github.io/_rules/image-button-non-empty-accessible-name-59796f.md

 ## Accessibility Support

-There are o major accessibility support issues known for this rule.
+_There are no major accessibility support issues known for this rule._

 ## Background